 If you’re interested in pursuing a patient-facing healthcare career without spending years and years in school, completing an in-person or online LVN program may be a great fit for you.
 Licensed vocational nurses (LVNs) in Dallas serve a variety of critical roles in long-term care facilities, hospitals, home-care organizations, physicians’ offices, and more.
 You can complete cost-effective diploma or certificate LVN programs in less than two years and be on your way to an exciting and rewarding career.

 There are many state-approved LVN programs in Dallas, so how do you know where to start?
 This guide offers all of the essentials about pursuing an LVN education and career, including details on top schools, what you’ll learn, and how much your education might cost.
 If you’re ready to learn how both in-person and online LVN programs in Dallas work, this step-by-step guide has you covered.

-College Spotlights: Best LVN Programs in Dallas
+College Spotlights: Best LVN Programs in Dallas for 2023

 The Chicago School’s LVN curriculum focuses on three components of nursing care: biology, sociology, and psychology.
 Learners complete required courses in medical terminology, body growth and development, standard nursing procedures, medication administration, and more.